russmckendrick/blog/content/posts/2023-07-15-playing-with-aider-chat/index.md

 ---
 title: "Playing with Aider Chat"
+description: "I had some time so decided to have a play with a new tool called Aider Chat, which allows you to write and edit code with OpenAI’s GPT models."
 author: "Russ McKendrick"
-date: 2023-07-15T13:01:41+01:00
+date: "2023-07-15T13:01:41+01:00"
-description: "I had some time so decided to have a play with a new tool called Aider Chat, which allows you to write and edit code with OpenAI’s GPT models."
-draft: false
-showToc: true
+tags:
+  - "ai"
+  - "code"
 cover:
   image: "cover.png"
   relative: true
   alt: "I had some time so decided to have a play with a new tool called Aider Chat, which allows you to write and edit code with OpenAI’s GPT models."
-tags:
-  - "ai"
-  - "code"
+draft: false
+showToc: true
 ---

 I had some time, so I thought I would take a look at [Aider Chat](https://aider.chat),  Aidir Chat is described by its authors as;